MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-remote--create-remote-exe-server-.md

 For more information about how to use Remote.exe Servers and Remote.exe Clients, see [Remote Debugging Through Remote.exe](../debugger/remote-debugging-through-remote-exe.md).

+> [!IMPORTANT]
+> There are important security considerations when using remote debugging.
+For more information, including information on enabling secure mode, see [Security Considerations for Windows Debugging Tools](../debugger/security-considerations.md).

 ## Remarks

 The **.remote** command creates a Remote.exe process and turns the current debugger into a Remote.exe Server.
 This server enables a Remote.exe Client to connect to the current debugging session.